Sporadic group: Names

+Various constructions for these groups were first compiled in Conway et al. (1985), including character tables, individual conjugacy classes and lists of maximal subgroup, as well as Schur multipliers and orders of their outer automorphisms.
+These are also listed online at Wilson, Parker, Nickerson & Bray (1999), updated with their group presentations and semi-presentations.
+The degrees of minimal faithful representation or Brauer characters over fields of characteristic p ≥ 0 for all sporadic groups have also been calculated, and for some of their covering groups.
+These are detailed in Jansen (2005).

-The Tits group T is sometimes also regarded as a sporadic group (it is almost but not strictly a group of Lie type), which is why in some sources the number of sporadic groups is given as 27 instead of 26.
-In some other sources, the Tits group is regarded as neither sporadic nor of Lie type.
-The Tits group is the (n = 0)-member ^{2}F_{4}(2)′ of the infinite family of commutator groups ^{2}F_{4}(2^{2n+1})′; thus by definition not sporadic.
+A further exception in the classification of finite simple groups is the Tits group T, which is sometimes considered of Lie type or sporadic — it is almost but not strictly a group of Lie type — which is why in some sources the number of sporadic groups is given as 27, instead of 26.
+In some other sources, the Tits group is regarded as neither sporadic nor of Lie type, or both.
+The Tits group is the (n = 0)-member ^{2}F_{4}(2)′ of the infinite family of commutator groups ^{2}F_{4}(2^{2n+1})′; thus in a strict sense not sporadic, nor of Lie type.
 For n > 0 these finite simple groups coincide with the groups of Lie type ^{2}F_{4}(2^{2n+1}), also known as Ree groups of type 2F4.